 Cordless nail guns are durable, portable and offer no annoying cables or cords.
 They use rechargeable batteries to run on.

-A common feature most manufacturers deliver with their nailers.
+Cases: A common feature most manufacturers deliver with their nailers.
 A case protects the nailer.
-It also ensures long life.
+It also ensures a long life.
 Besides, it helps to organize, cleaning and moving easily.

-An ideal nailer should offer flexibility to hold different sizes of nail.
+Adjustment of Size: An ideal nailer should offer flexibility to hold different sizes of the nail.
 It should also allow easy to switch.
 Look for tool-less adjustment feature to save your precious work time.
 Ready to make a sound decision on which nail you want.
 Happy nailing!

 Give importance to rubber grips.
 It will allow you to hold and control the nailer easily.
 Besides, when placed on a slanted roof they also provide some friction.
 Safety grips actually prevent accidents like the nailer from sliding even falling.

-It’s vital to know exactly what you are dealing.
+It’s vital to know exactly what you are dealing with.
 Learn in details configuration and the roofing gun you will use.
 Such a study may save your life.
 Usually, apprentices are more vulnerable to get injured due to lack of knowledge.

 Usually nearly 3 times untrained apprentices face injury.
 Fingers or hands are the most common part of the body get injuries from the nail gun.